TomasOrtega/DT-GO/README.md

 * The code in `lambda_experiment.py` may take about 30 minutes to run in any modern laptop.

 The code will produce the results for the paper figures for both experiments as-is.
-To produce the figures, navigate to the `experiments` folder and run `python p_experiment.py` and `python lambda_experiment.py` respectively.
+To produce the figures, navigate to the `experiments` folder and run `python plot_p_experiment.py` and `python plot_lambda_experiment.py` respectively.

+To reproduce the experiments in [Decentralized Optimization in Time-Varying Networks with Arbitrary Delays](https://arxiv.org/abs/2405.19513), navigate to the `experiments` folder and run `python experiment_regression.py` with the desired configurations.

+To produce the figures, navigate to the `experiments` folder and run `python plot_experiment_p_err.py`, for example.

 # References